thepetk/chatbot-test-chart-repo/docs/SETUP_CUSTOM_HELM_REPO.md

 - Push to your branch.
 A deployment will start after the push event.

-- On your OCP cluster you can create a custom helm repo by applying this yaml file:
+- On your OCP cluster you can create a custom Helm repo by applying this yaml file:

 ```
 apiVersion: helm.openshift.io/v1beta1